The Town Museum shares the building of the Town Hall

 Ancient artifacts (ranging from cups to sandals), old photographs and videos, plus interactive displays show how Cascais evolved from prehistoric times to the 20th century, and how it went from a small fishing village to a cosmopolitan resort for the upper classes.

-Visitors may also photograph themselves in the year 1900, hear national and international music hits from a 1930s radio, a see displays showing what it was like to be in Cascais during WWII.
+Visitors may also photograph themselves in the year 1900, hear national and international music hits from a 1930s radio, and see displays showing what it was like to be in Cascais during WWII.

 There’s also a shop which is a restored grocery store from the mid-20th century, while outside (on Rua Marques Leal Pancada) are Roman tanks used to salt and preserve fish in the 1st century B.C.